yuyan-lang/yuyan/README.md

 ## Performance

-Although the theoretical performance should be good (since type checking is optimized away and RT is using "byte code"), the actual performance investigation is still pending because the comparsion is not perfomed using the onchip hardware for testing natural numbers.
+Sadly with only an interpreted enviroment, the performance is somewhat not as good as i expected, despite the fact that  the theoretical performance is good (since type checking is optimized away and RT is using "byte code").

-See `performance-investigation` for testing scripts.
+See `performance-investigation` for testing scripts (you can run quicksort test to compare the performance with other languages).
 <!--
 My somewhat naive implementation of k machine is not optimal in the sense that substitutions are better implemented as functions and not as values.
 Add "k" to the first argument runs the K machine (which appears to be faster) than the pK machine. -->